 Absolutely!
 Here’s what learners stand to gain with HTML5-based eLearning.

-1. Makes Device-Independent Learning a Reality
+1. Convert Flash to HTML5 and Make Device-Independent Learning a Reality

 With HTML5-based eLearning, course content is optimized for display, irrespective of the device used to access the e-learning course.
 Learners are no longer restricted to accessing e-learning courses from their desktops or laptops.
 Blurred images or heavy videos that do not play on smartphones are passé.
 It does not matter whether you access e-learning on your iPhone or from a tablet, HTML5 ensures that the output remains consistent.